Find SQL bugs at test time, not 2 AM

 .transact(tx)

-Define a procedure or function once — the builder tracks IN and OUT types statically.
+Define a procedure or function once.
+The builder tracks IN and OUT types statically.
 Functions use SELECT so every DbType reads correctly through the normal codec path.
 OUT params use a CallableStatement adapter that reuses the same DbRead logic.

 - Kotlin